Martin Peterson

 Texas A&M University

 This book articulates and explores a distinction between one- and multidimensional accounts of consequentialism.
 Multidimensional consequentialts believe that an act’s rightness or wrongness depends on several irreducible moral aspects.
 If no act is optimal with respect to all aspects, then no act is entirely right.
-On the multidimensional view, moral rightness and wrongness literally come in degrees.
+On the multidimensional view, moral rightness and wrongness come in degrees.
 An act is right to the highest degree if and only if it is optimal with respect to all applicable aspects, meaning that if two or more aspects clash even the best alternative is somewhat wrong.

-In the example sketched in Figure 1, alternative A maximizes wellbeing.
-Hedonistic act utilitarians therefore believe that A is right and that B and C are wrong.
-Strict egalitarians, if they exist, believe that only C is right, while prioritarians would typically claim that B is the only right alternative.
-Multidimensional consequentialists may believe that wellbeing and equality are two irreducible moral aspects.
-If so, they will conclude that while A is optimal with respect to total wellbeing it scores poorly with respect to equality.
+Multidimensional consequentialists believe that wellbeing and equality are instances of two irreducible moral aspects.
+Although A is optimal with respect to total wellbeing, it scores poorly with respect to equality.
 The opposite is true of C, and while B is not optimal with respect to any of the two aspects, it scores pretty well with respect to both of them.
 Therefore, none of the three alternatives is entirely right.
 All three alternatives are somewhat right and somewhat wrong.
 Perhaps B is almost entirely right (right to degree .99 on a scale from 0 to 1) while A and C are, roughly speaking, half right and half wrong (right to degree .5).

 Act Alice’s wellbeing Bob’s wellbeing